Greece runestones: U 1016

 Runestone U 1016 (location) is in light grey and coarse granite, and it is 1.91 m high and 1.62 m wide.
 The stone stands in a wooded field 5 m west of the road to the village Fjuckby, 50 m of the crossroads, and about 100 m south-south-east of the farm Fjuckby.
 The first scholar to comment on the stone was Johannes Bureus, who visited the stone on 19 June 1638.
-Several other scholars would visit the stone during the following centuries, such as Rhezelius in 1667, Peringskiöld in 1694, and Olof Celsius in 1726 and in 1738.
+Several other scholars visited the stone during the following centuries, such as Rhezelius in 1667, Peringskiöld in 1694, and Olof Celsius in 1726 and in 1738.
 In 1864, Richard Dybeck noted that the runestone was one of several in the vicinity that had been raised anew during the summer.

 Parts of the ornamentation have been lost due to flaking, which probably happened during the 17th century, but the inscription is intact.
 The art on the runestone has tentatively been classified under style Pr2, but Wessén & Jansson (1953–1958) comment that the ornamentation is considered unusual and it is different from that on most other runestones in the district.
 Other stones in the same style are the Vang stone and the Alstad stone in Norway, and Sö 280 and U 1146 in Sweden.
 The style was better suited for wood and metal and it is likely that only few runemasters ever tried to apply it on stone.

 Similar the inscription on U 1011, this runic inscription uses the term stýrimaðr as a title that is translated as "captain".
 Other runestones use this term apparently to describe working as a steersman on a ship.
 There have been several different interpretations of parts of the inscription, but the following two interpretations appear in Rundata (2008):